grimmer0125/alphago-zero-tictactoe-js/README.md

 ## TODO

-1. Fix bugs to train models by this JavaScript version project.
+1. ~~Fix bugs to train models by this JavaScript version project.
 It may be a TensorFlow.js bug.
-Maybe waitting for native TensorFlow Node.js binding is better than WebGL solution.
+Maybe waitting for native TensorFlow Node.js binding is better than WebGL solution.~~
 2. ~~Add UI.~~
 3. Clean up.
-4. Use service worker for cpu/gpu heavy loading part.
+4. Use service worker for cpu heavy loading part.